Interesting Tax History

 The Texas Property Tax Code is typically amended every session of the Texas Legislature.
 Interested persons should track proposals online, conduct their own research and let their opinion be known to their elected officials.

-Cheryl E. Johnson, RTA, Galveston County Tax Assessor Collector
+Cheryl E. Johnson, PCC, Galveston County Tax Assessor Collector

 Note by compiler: